-This cinnamon apple smoothie recipe is the perfect way to start off an autumn morning.
+This cinnamon apple smoothie recipe is the perfect way to start off an autumn morning with fabulous fall flavors and a healthy breakfast.
 It’s full of good-for-you nutrition that will give you energy all morning long!

-Of all the no-added-sugar smoothie recipes I’ve done so far, this cinnamon apple smoothie recipe is by far my favorite.
-It’s light and refreshing with just enough sweet from the apple to make it enjoyable.
+Of all the no-added-sugar smoothie recipes I’ve done so far, this healthy apple smoothie is by far my favorite.
+It’s an easy recipe that is light and refreshing with just enough sweet from the apple to make it enjoyable.
+It gets my day off to a good start!

 How To Make Apple Smoothies

 The concept is simple.
-Prep your ingredients and blend them together!
+Prep fresh apples and other ingredients, and blend them together!
 But this recipe is formulated specifically to help bring out the flavor of the cinnamon for a lovely apple/cinnamon combination.

 Many people ask how to make an apple smoothie without yogurt or milk.
 And the truth is, you don’t need dairy to make a smoothie at all.
 Yes, the liquid you use changes the texture of your smoothie.
 But it can still be smooth in texture.